With Strata Logging Service - AI Security Logs

 • Provide in-depth threat information and reports for different protection types such as AI model protection, AI application protection, and AI data protection.

-• Recommended for platforms with SLS for log forwarding and if you want detailed AI-specific threat information.
+• This log type is recommended for platforms with Strata Logging Service for log forwarding, and if you want detailed AI-specific threat information.

 A log is generated for each AI security threat detected between an AI application and model.
 The logs are generated for prompt injections, sensitive data leakage, malicious URLs detected, and AI-generated database queries.